johanhaleby/kubetail/README.md

 ## Installation

-Use `make` to install into reasonably standard places; edit the `Makefile` to adjust to your needs.
+Use `make` to install into reasonably standard places.
+There are two targets:

+    make install-home
-    make install
+    make install-usr

-This will install the `kubetail` script and the `kube-multitail.conf` file, by default into `$HOME/bin/kubetail` and `$HOME/etc/kube-multitail.conf`, respectively.
+Both will install the `kubetail` script, the `kube-multitail.conf` configuration file, and the man page `kubetail.man` into the corresponding
+sub-directories: `bin`, `etc`, and `man`, with the directory root being either:
+`~` or `/usr/local`.

 ## Usage